 Master of Education in Music (M.Ed.)

-Professional Education:33 semester hours required Vocal/Choral Emphasis or Instrumental Emphasis
+Vocal/Choral Emphasis or Instrumental Emphasis

 The Master of Education in Music Education curriculum is designed to satisfy the certification requirements for the state of Alabama's Class A teaching certificate as well as enhance the professional qualifications of those who have the Alabama Class B teaching certificate or its equivalent.
 Highly specialized, the Master of Education in Music Education curriculum involves three basic program components: professional education courses, music courses and support courses required for certification.
 The following credit hours are required in each component: